DOCTOR OF MUSICAL ARTS

 Born of electrical engineers, Khanh Nguyen is the first of his academically-oriented family to pursue a career in the arts.
 His love for saxophone started at age 12, when he first started playing the baritone saxophone in his junior-high school band.
 Playing saxophone granted Khanh many musical accolades, including being a 5-year member of the California All-State Bands, 2-time winner of the ECYS concerto competition, and 2nd-place winner of the 2013 Nova Vista Symphony Concerto Competition.
 Though performance is a large part of his life, it is not the main reason he is currently studying at the Eastman School of Music.
 As a double major pursuing a B.M. in saxophone performance and music education, Khanh loves nothing more than to pass on his passion for music to future generations through music education.
 Khanh’s first teachers were Jeff Prinz, saxophone, and Gregory Conway, conducting.

-Khanh currently studies saxophone under Chien-Kwan Lin and plays in the Eastman Wind Orchestra under the direction of Mark Scatterday.
+Khanh currently studies saxophone under Chien-Kwan Lin and plays in the Eastman Wind Ensemble under the direction of Mark Scatterday.
 In addition to large ensemble and chamber performances with the Astutia saxophone quartet, Khanh performs in the Eastman Saxophone Project, the world’s only fully-memorized, conductorless saxophone ensemble.
-In his free time, Khanh enjoys driving, playing video games, and practicing MMA.
+Khanh is also one of the faculty members of Miclen Laipang’s Southeast Asia Music Festival, teaching Saxophone and Music Theory in the Philippines.
+In his free time, Khanh enjoys driving, exploring new places, and practicing MMA.

 Annie Sawamura, from the small town of Ellington, CT, began her musical studies at age 5, taking piano lessons with a local teacher.
 At age 10, she picked up the saxophone in the interest of taking after her older brother, and discovered that she had found her passion.
 Throughout her four years of high school, she participated in honor bands including the CMEA Eastern Regional Concert and Jazz Bands, the New England Music Festival Association Band, the 2012 Connecticut All-State Jazz Ensemble, and she served as principle alto saxophonist in the 2013 Connecticut All-State Concert Band.
 Aside from saxophone, she also continued with piano as she played weekly as the lead pianist at Ellington Baptist Church, the accompanist for Ellington High School’s Chorale and Vocal Ensemble, and taught beginning lessons locally.